WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Numerical Results

-Further, we observe that PnP-DRUNet and DIP+TV have a better PSNR value than the WPPNet for the texture "Floor".
+Further, we observe that PnP-DRUNet and DIP+TV have a better PSNR value than the WPPNet for the texture ``Floor''.
 However, it is well-known that the PSNR as quality measure prefers smooth images.
-In terms of the blur effect, LPIPS and the visual impression, the WPPNet and WPP are clearly better than the other methods.
+In terms of the blur effect, LPIPS, FSIM and the visual impression, the WPPNet and WPP are clearly better than the other methods.
+Considering the results, we can see that PnP-DRUNet, DIP+TV and ACNN tend to generate oversmoothed images, while WPP and WPPNet tend to oversharpen the reconstruction.
+This hypothesis can be underlined, by the fact that the PSNR and SSIM values of the WPPNet reconstruction can be significantly improved by applying a Gaussian blur filter with standard deviation $0.7$ for grass and $1.0$ for floor on the reconstruction, see Table~\ref{table_errorMeasures_textures} (right).

+Within the WPPNet reconstruction of the ``Grass'' texture, we observe slightly structured noise.
+This can be explained by the fact that the reference image is very noisy, see Figure~\ref{fig_ref_grass}.